First, let’s cover the basics. Keyword research is the process of finding certain words and phrases that people commonly use in search engines.

 Google Keyword Planner

-Using this free tool you are able to enter your topic or “seed keyword” in order to discover new keywords.
+Using this free tool, you can enter your topic or “seed keyword” to discover new keywords.
 Alternatively, you can retrieve search volume and forecasts for how certain keywords will perform in the future.
 This could be useful for eCommerce, giving a team the

 ability to detect seasonal trends.